 These continue to be uncertain times, creating unfamiliar territory.
-In such conditions, it’s even more important for the company, leaders and managers, and individual employees, to focus on civility with each other and with customers.
-In essence, civility is being courteous, treating others with respect — being thoughtful of others, and being aware of how your actions (and those of other people) might affect someone.
+In such conditions, it’s even more important for the company, leaders and managers, and individual employees, to focus on workplace civility and with customers.
+In essence, workplace civility is being courteous, treating others with respect — being thoughtful of others, and being aware of how your actions (and those of other people) might affect someone.
 We are all fraying at the edges.
 Courtesy and respect go a long way.

 Fewer Social Cues

 Working remotely, we have fewer social cues to provide feedback about whether we’re being respectful and courteous.
 It’s harder to determine if someone’s having a bad day, or bad hour, unless they tell us, but we can’t stop by their area to check in.
 Yet those multiple, tiny in-person interactions help us get a sense of people and their moods, and give us a way to maintain a sense of connection.